-Rinse and peel your potatoes.
+Set out the cream cheese at room temperature.
+Rinse and peel the potatoes.
 Quarter the potatoes (cut them in half, then in half again).
 Cut the quarters in half again, if they are large.
-Place your potato chunks into a large pot.
+Place the potato chunks into a large pot (6 quarts).

-Add cold water to your pot, enough to cover the potatoes by one inch (starting with cold water instead of hot helps the potatoes cook evenly throughout.)
+Add cold water to the pot, enough to cover the potatoes by one inch (starting with cold water instead of hot helps the potatoes cook evenly throughout.)

-While your potatoes are cooking, place 1 ½ sticks of butter (12 tablespoons total for a generous amount of brown butter; see notes) in a small or medium heavy pot, such as a stainless steel one.
+While the potatoes are cooking, place 1 ½ sticks of butter (12 tablespoons total for a generous amount of brown butter; see notes) in a small or medium heavy pot, such as a stainless steel one.
 Try not to use a dark pot, or it will be hard to notice the color of the butter as it cooks.
 Place the pot over medium heat on the stove and let the butter melt.
 As the butter starts to bubble, lower the heat and stir the butter occasionally as it foams (watch the pot constantly so the butter doesn't burn.)
-Cook the butter just until it turns a caramel color (you can use your spoon or spatula to push away some bubbles to peak at the color of the butter.)
+Cook the butter just until it turns a caramel color (you can use your spoon or spatula to push away some bubbles to peek at the color of the butter.)
+It could take 15-17 minutes to brown and will have a nutty aroma.
 Immediately turn off the heat and place the pot on a cool burner.
 Transfer the butter to a bowl so it doesn't continue cooking.

-When your potatoes are done cooking, drain them and return them to your large pot.
+When the potatoes are done cooking, drain them and return them to your large pot.
 Add six tablespoons of butter and mash the potatoes with a potato masher or ricer.
-Warm up your milk in the microwave and add it and the cream cheese to your potatoes, mashing and stirring to blend.
+Warm up the milk in the microwave and add it and the cream cheese to the potatoes, mashing and gently stirring to blend.
+You can do this over low heat.
+Don't overmash them.
 Add ½ teaspoon salt and ¼ teaspoon pepper to the potatoes and stir.

 To serve, scoop some mashed potatoes onto a plate, make an indentation on top with the back of a spoon, and spoon some brown butter over the top.
 Garnish with parsley, if desired.